maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 ### Automated Testing
 Whenever it is feasible, automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 If you did not run automating testing.
 State why you chose not to.
+(Lacking the skill set or time is totally valid, just let the assessor know)

 ### Manual Testing

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.

+You can track your test in various ways choose the one you are comfortable with and have time to do:

+1. Markdown
-A particularly useful form for describing your testing process is via scenarios, such as:
+>  A particularly useful form for describing your testing process is via scenarios, such as:
+>

-**Contact form:**
+>  **Contact Page**

-  Go to the "Contact Us" page
+>  Go to the Register page: http://YOUR_APP.com/contact.html
-  - [x] Try to submit the empty form and verify that an error message about the required fields appears
+>    - [x] Try to submit the empty form and verify that an error message about the required fields appears
-  - [x] Try to submit the form with an invalid email address and verify that a relevant error message appears
+>    - [x] Try to submit the form with an invalid email format and verify that a relevant error message appears
+>    - [x] Try to submit the form with an invalid password format and verify that a relevant error message appears
+>    - [x] Try to submit the form with an existing username, should re-render page with relevant error message/warning
-  - [x] Try to submit the form with all inputs valid and verify that a success message appears.
+>    - [x] Try to submit the form with all inputs valid and verify that a success message appears and user is on profile page
+>

+2. Spreadsheet
-Here is a [Manual Testing Template](https://docs.google.com/spreadsheets/d/189VpSeEG9oevSRhvb2WZl8zCk9L3s2iWQyrJ_1jjAGQ/edit?usp=sharing) that you can use as a starting point to keep track of your testing efforts.
+> Here is a [Manual Testing Template](https://docs.google.com/spreadsheets/d/189VpSeEG9oevSRhvb2WZl8zCk9L3s2iWQyrJ_1jjAGQ/edit?usp=sharing) that you can use as a starting point to keep track of your testing efforts.
 Make a copy of it in your own account and update as needed to reflect the browsers you are testing and features.

+3. GitHub Issues, Milestones & Boards
+> You can also use agile tools in github to help track your testing and defects.
+Here's a document that I put together about that [process](https://docs.google.com/document/d/1nDS5tZeMO77Dfq85IZGMSV6C41XaPm9FwcpR3k-UTVc/edit?usp=sharing)

 It's ok to spot check specific functionality across devices and browsers but each page should be viewed as a whole for each device/browser combo at least once.